Thomas Ahearn and Warren Soper founded Ahearn & Soper in 1881 to pursue the communications business, pioneering telegraph and telephone devices.

 1947 – Ottawa Transportation Commission

-- Ottawa Electric Railway bought and led to the creation of Ottawa Transportation Commission.
+- Ottawa Electric Railway was sold to the City of Ottawa which led to the creation of the Ottawa Transportation Commission

 1950s – Authorization to sell